mrkwjc/exppy/README.md

-# exppy
+# exppy - module that automates numerical experiments
 This module is intended for performing numerical experiments with continuous parameters.
-Currently parameters of the model can be randomized with uniform or log-uniform distributions in the given range.
+Currently, parameters of the model can be randomized with uniform or log-uniform distributions in the given range.
 Simple random, latin hypercube or generalized subset designs can be used (supported by `pyDOE2` package).

 Example: